2022 Kia Sorento Trim Levels, Configurations & Comparisons.

 Inside, this model gains a wireless device charging pad.
 It is the first model to come standard with seating for six, thanks to the second-row captain's chairs.
 Otherwise, the interior is very similar to the S and X-Line S AWD.

 The EX does gain some important driver aids, however.
 Adaptive cruise control becomes standard for this model, as well as a more sophisticated forward-collision mitigation system.
 While the standard one found in previous trim levels can detect pedestrians, the one found in the EX can also detect cyclists.

 Compare the EX vs. X-Line EX AWD.
 What is the difference?

 The 2022 Kia Sorento X-Line EX AWD has nearly identical features in comparison to the EX.
 It makes the same styling tweaks that the X-Line S AWD does.
 It also upgrades the Sorento to 20-inch wheels and changes the status of the sunroof from optional to standard.
 Of course, all-wheel drive is included as well.
 The X-Line EX AWD costs approximately $4,000 more than the standard EX trim level.

 This trim level comes standard with the more powerful engine.
 It is estimated to get 21mpg in the city and 28mpg on the highway.
 Buyers who need all-wheel drive but do not want to go any higher than the EX on the trim ladder will need to choose the X-Line EX AWD.

-Compare the 2022 Kia Sorento X-Line EX AWD vs. SX Trim Levels.
+Compare the X-Line EX AWD vs. SX Trims.
 What is the difference?

 The SX model is the first to get full-LED headlights.
 It also gains LED daytime running lights and LED taillights.
 Like the X-Line EX AWD, the SX sits on 20-inch wheels.
 While the former had a gray finish for those wheels, the latter goes with gloss black once again.